 - Allow your child to talk about how they feel.

-- Try to be calm when talking with your child, as they may be confused by anger.
+- Try to be calm when talking with your child, as they may be confused by any anger, even if the anger is directed elsewhere.

 - Try to understand as much as you can about the effects of child sexual abuse so that you can best support yourself and your child.